 Once a flag has become too dirty, it won’t be easy to clean

-- Never fly in inclement weather and strong winds
+- Never fly in inclement weather or strong winds

 - Flags should always be thoroughly dry before folding and storage